 People can look into the source of their food and evaluate whether the producer is employing practices that are protective of water quality.
 This can be challenging, especially given that corporate agribusiness is increasing efforts to label their products in a manner that makes them seem sustainable, such as “natural” or “locally grown” when they are actually produced in the industrial-scale CAFOs.
 There are guides, like Animal Welfare Approved, that help people make good choices in purchasing, and I often rely on these myself when making food choices.
 You can also find out quite a bit by doing a quick Google search.
 I personally try to buy as much food as I can from small independent local producers.

-What’s one thing about industrial agriculture you wish more people knew?
+What’s one thing about industrial agriculture and factory farming you wish more people knew?

 That is a tough question because I think the problem with industrial agriculture only emerges when you start to see the big picture, which includes understanding the nature and motives of the corporations on an international scale.
 My impression is that most people don’t know what industrial agriculture is or how it impacts so many aspects of our lives.
 Agribusiness corporations have convinced a lot of people that the way we produce our food is universally good for farmers and our country, and they have been very effective in labelling anyone that identifies how that isn’t universally true as anti-farmer.
 I have never met anyone that is anti-farmer, yet that theme has been so effective in preventing people from hearing the voices of those harmed by the industry, including farmers, and those who are concerned about how corporate control of our food supply and their drive for profit impacts our lives and our democracy.
 Perhaps, as a start, I wish more people knew why it is really important to know where your food comes from.